 This opinion piece was originally about continuity issues in TV shows and movies, but it very unexpectedly grew to be so much more.
 14,000 words more.
 So, strap yourselves in because it’s quite a ride.

 ***Added to June 21, 2024, to talk about The Legacy of Joe Reagan, on the S13 DVD boxset.
-It’s in purple down below and now makes this piece 16,000 words.
+It’s in purple.

 First, we’ll start with some pretty bad continuity issues concerning his age.